LoganLee95/Contact-List-Android/README.md

 # The Android lifecycle,
 # XML GUI layout,
-# Data persistane in mobile applications,
+# Data persistane for mobile applications,
 # SQLite design and implementation